Haynes and Boone CDG, LLP > London, England > Firm Profile

 Haynes and Boone CDG, LLP > Firm Profile

 The firm: Haynes and Boone, LLP is a full service international commercial law firm with 600 lawyers, providing a full spectrum of legal services in 18 offices spanning Texas, New York, California, Charlotte, Chicago, Denver, San Francisco, Washington DC, London, Mexico City and Shanghai.
 The firm is ranked among the largest US-based firms and was recognised for excellence in the BTI Consulting Group’s 2021 “A-Team” report, which identifies the law firms that in-house counsel commend for providing superior client service.
-The London office offers transactional and dispute resolution lawyers with deep industry knowledge and strong commercial sense, and has core strengths in corporate, energy, finance, international dispute resolution, and shipping.
+The London office offers transactional and dispute resolution lawyers with deep industry knowledge and strong commercial sense and has core strengths in corporate, energy, finance, international dispute resolution and shipping.
 The London lawyers partner seamlessly with their colleagues across the firm and counsel clients worldwide.
 Many of the firm’s lawyers have international backgrounds; the lawyers in London offer fluency in 13 languages.

 Types of work undertaken

 Energy: in the energy industry, the firm serves US and international oil companies with global development interests, independent oil and gas producers, offshore oilfield service contractors and equipment companies, as well as large commercial lenders, hedge funds and private equity firms in the energy sector.
 The firm’s experience extends from upstream licensing arrangements through the exploration, production and transportation of oil and gas.
 The firm advises clients on the operational issues involved in the extraction, processing and transportation of these products and on the procurement, construction, employment, installation, sale and purchase, conversion, decommissioning and recycling of offshore drilling and production facilities and transportation pipelines and LNG.
 We also advise on the renewables industry with specific experience in solar, wind and biomass projects.